-BIOL 3414 Histology (3) The functional morphology of selected tissues at the light microscopic level.
+BIOL 3414 Histology (3: 2 lecture, 1 lab) The functional morphology of selected tissues at the light microscopic level.
 Laboratory involves practice in slide reading.
 Only offered Fall semester.
+Prerequisite: BIOL 3211 or BIOL 2402 or BIOL 3431.
+An additional fee is associated with this course.